 If you don’t feel particularly highbrow that day, you might just want to amble down Wood Street and around the block.
 This is not really a place for serious shopping – for that you better head to the outlet.
 However, it does have some lovely little shops like Young’s, Balula’s Delicatessen and the Food Hall and is perfect for a leisurely stroll.
 There are also lots of fantastic cafés and restaurants, depending on what you are looking for.
 We personally recommend Balula’s for their cakes; The Core for their range of juices, smoothies and salads; Los Gatos for the most delicious Spanish tapas; and Rays for their scrumptious home-made ice cream.
 But there are lots more options and cuisines to pick from – click here for a small overview.

 The Town Gardens are probably Swindon’s best kept secret.
 Previously a stone quarry, this area was converted into a beautiful park in the late 19th century.
 If you are visiting at the right time of year, you will be treated to a gorgeous canopy of cherry blossoms or a rare blooming handkerchief tree (yes, that is the actual name, no autocorrect blunder!).
 Apart from colourful flower beds and a rose garden, it also offers some lovely original features.
 These include a cast-iron bandstand, a small aviary and an Art Deco concert bandstand, The Bowl.
-The latter is a prime location for local festivals, concerts and outdoor cinema screenings, so make sure to check out whether there is something on while you’re over.
+The latter is a prime location for local festivals, theatre shows and more, so make sure to check out whether there is something on while you’re over.
 Should you have forgotten to get some ice cream earlier or developed a sudden hankering – don’t worry!
 Rays are omnipresent and also dish out delights from the café next to the bandstand.

 More things to do